If you do not see the answer to your question below, please contact us by phone or email.

 Why should I choose EMT UTAH for my EMS Training?

 Our programs are competitively priced even though you get much more from the school than just a course and testing.
-We offer many extras that most EMT programs do not, such as access to online resources, access to the EMT UTAH Volunteer Corps (a registry of over 200 graduates who volunteer in disaster training throughout the state), and instructors who work in the field and have been teaching for decades.
+We offer many extras that most EMT programs do not, such as access to online resources, access to the EMT UTAH Volunteer Corps (a registry of over 200 graduates who volunteer in disaster training throughout the state), and instructors who work in the field and have been teaching for decades, a cadaver lab, free remediation, high pass rates, and attendance at a school that is highly respected in the industry in Utah.
 We also offer discounts on additional training.

 Back to Top